 File Under: Science Fiction[ E=mc2 | Happy wife, Happy life | Marital Bliss | Light Years Away ]

-Hisako is not happy when she finds out about the plan.
-She has little interest in the broken branch of physics the deal requires her to study broke off a thousand years before, and she is not keen on the idea of giving up her home and everything she knows to marry a stranger and move onto an aging spaceship.
+Hisako is not happy with the deal.
+The arcane branch of physics it requires her to study broke off a thousand years before, and she is not keen on the idea of giving up everything she knows to marry a stranger and move onto an aging spaceship.

 11th February 2020 | 9780857668370 | epub & mobi | £6.99/$8.99/$10.99

 11th February 2020 | 9780857668363 | Trade Paperback | $12.99/$15.99